 In addition to dissociation constants, parameters affecting drug distribution can have a critical impact on trimer maximization.
-These parameters are essentially the disposition rate constant of the TCE to the lymph nodes k{cl} , and the disposition rate constant of the TCE to the TME.
-Notably, other parameters, such as the elimination rate (k{el_X}) in the model, could also be affected by TCE design.
+These parameters are essentially the disposition rate constant of the TCE to the lymph nodes $k{cl}$ , and the disposition rate constant of the TCE to the TCE to the TME.
+Notably, other parameters, such as the elimination rate ( $k{el_X}$ ) in the model, could also be affected by TCE design.
 Efforts to extend the TCE half-life led to the discovery of HLE-TCE molecules like Tarlatamab [27], and Acapatamab [28].

 From the experimental results presented in [24], it can be observed that an increase in the affinity of the TCE toward immune cells (CD3, or target 1) increases its concentration in immune system-related tissues like lymph nodes.
-The mechanism of action suggests an inverse relationship between parameters k{cl} and K{D1} .
-The numerical simulation presented in Figure 7a compares two nominal TCEs with different K{D1} values administered at the same dose level.
-While pharmacokinetics in the central compartment X_c , and the peripheral compartment X_p are similar, the concentrations at the lymph compartment X_l are different.
+The mechanism of action suggests an inverse relationship between parameters $k{cl}$ and $K{D1}$ .
+The numerical simulation presented in Figure 7a compares two nominal TCEs with different $K{D1}$ values administered at the same dose level.
+While pharmacokinetics in the central compartment $X_c$ , and the peripheral compartment $X_p$ are similar, the concentrations at the lymph compartment $X_l$ are different.
 Furthermore, different affinities of the TCE molecule to different targets lead to a different trimer concentration in the TME, which is discussed in detail in the previous section.
+Model 2, with parameters and initial conditions specified in Tables 2 and 3, was used to simulate these two molecules.
+The only difference between the two simulations is the value of $k{off_1}$ , which was adjusted to reflect a 10-fold difference in $K{D1}$ .

 To better understand how a ten-fold change in the affinity can be compared with a ten-fold change in the drug dose, Figure 7b is presented.
-Notably, parameters α and β , defined as empirical parameters related to the lymph compartment, update the relationship with the dissociation constant K{D1} .
+Notably, parameters $\alpha$ and $\beta$ , defined as empirical parameters related to the lymph compartment, update the relationship with the dissociation constant $K{D1}$ .